 Ryan Keenan played a huge role in the Nittany Lions’ comeback win.
 Scoring a hat trick, Keenan’s goals came at an important juncture of a wild fourth quarter that propelled Penn State past Hobart.

 Penn State will travel to Ithaca, New York to take on the No. 15 Cornell Big Red.
 Action begins next Saturday at 3 p.m.

-Steve Connelly is a junior majoring in PR and an editor for Onward State.
+Steve Connelly is a senior majoring in PR and an editor for Onward State.
 He is a proud native of the state of New Jersey, and yes, he is literal trash.
 He is a soccer fan, nap enthusiast, and chicken tender connoisseur.
-He tried to be a photographer once, but the only good thing that came out of it is a name for his future sports bar, The Blurry Zamboni.
+He tries to be a photographer sometimes despite one of his photos inspiring the name of his future sports bar, the Blurry Zamboni.
 You can follow him on Twitter @slc2o (feel free to slide), email him at [email protected], or come say hi to him in his office, the Irving's basement.